attah/harbour-seaprint/README.md

 For Postscript, your printer needs to support Postscript natively.
 (SeaPrint just sends it as-is)

 For Plaintext, SeaPrint can render it to PDF internally and then the requirements follow those of PDF.
-You can also send Plaintext to supporting printers and leave the rendering up to the printer (SeaPrint will strip leading and trailing Form Feed characters and ensure CR-NL newlines, but not do any reflow or similar).
+You can also send Plaintext to supporting printers and leave the rendering up to the printer (SeaPrint will strip leading and trailing Form Feed characters and ensure CR+LF newlines, but not do any reflow or similar).
 Since rendering will differ between printers, this has lowest priority for automatic format selection.

 For printing "Office" files, like .doc(x) and odt, you need to install `calligraconverter` (from the `calligra` package in Sailfish OS 4.2 onwards).